doansamquoc/java-format-style/README.md

 # Java Format Style
-I spent an entire afternoon with Eclipse just editing the formatting of classes, functions, and lines of code.
+I spent a whole afternoon with Eclipse just editing the formatting of classes, functions and each line of code :D

-### Format
+## Format
 - Maximum line width: `100`
 - Identation size: `4`
 - Tab size: `4`
 - Too lazy to update
-### Usage
+## Usage
 1. **For VS Code <br/>**
    - You should be installed this extension https://marketplace.visualstudio.com/items?itemName=redhat.java <br/>
    - After that copy this and paste on your `settings.json`: